 Paper and cardboard

-Paper and cardboard are sent to different recycling plants which is why we ask for them to be separated in your boxes and bags.
-Paper is recycled back into new newspaper and cardboard is recycled into brown paper to become new cardboard packaging.
+Paper and cardboard are sent to different places which is why we ask for them to be separated in your boxes and bags.
+Paper is sent to a recycling facility in Kings Lynn where it is recycled back into high quality newsprint.
+Cardboard is shipped to India and Seoul where there is a large paper and cardboard manufacturing base and good quality cardboard is highly sought after.
+The cardboard is recycled into brown paper to become new cardboard packaging.
 Both recycling processes are similar.
 First they are pulped and screened to remove debris such as staples and sticky tape.
 The pulp is then cleaned and passed through rollers firstly to squeeze out any water and then to dry and flatten the new paper.
 How paper is recycled - video.

 Cans, aerosols and foil

 Steel and Aluminium are separated using magnets.
-Aluminium cans are shredded, melted down and made into new cans, foil and food containers.
-Steel cans are melted and can be made into bikes, cars, bridges, paperclips or even new cans.
+Aluminium is sent to Warrington where it is shredded, melted down and made into new cans, foil and food containers.
+Steel cans are consumed by UK steel mills and melted for re-use - they can be made into bikes, cars, bridges, paper-clips or even new cans.
 How cans are recycled - video.

 Plastic pots, tubs, trays and bottles

-Your plastics are sorted using near infrared sensors which distinguish between the plastics based on the way they reflect light.
-The plastic is then ground into chips or flakes and any contaminants such as labels and food are removed.
+Plastic pots, tubs, trays and bottles are initially sent to a sorting facility in Manchester where near infrared sensors are used to separate the different plastic types.
+They are distinguished based on the way they reflect light.
+The majority of the plastic is then recycled at various facilities in the UK with a very small proportion sent to Romania and Holland for recycling.
+The plastic is ground into chips or flakes and any contaminants such as labels and food are removed.
 It is then melted down and formed into plastic pellets to be recycled into products such as bin liners, plastic bottles, fencing, garden furniture, window frames and more.
 How plastics are recycled - video.

-Batteries are broken down into their component parts such as plastics and metals, which are then carefully sorted and recycled into new products.
+Batteries are sent to a facility in the West Midlands where they are broken down into their component parts such as plastics and metals.
+These materials are then carefully separated and recycled into new products.